christgau/wsdd/README.md

  * `-w WORKGROUP`, `--workgroup WORKGROUP`

      By default wsdd reports the host is a member of a workgroup rather than a domain (use the -d/--domain option to override this).
 With -w/--workgroup the default workgroup name can be changed.
 The default work group name is WORKGROUP.
+The (provided) hostname is automatically converted to upper case.
+Use the `-p` option to change this behavior.

  * `-t`, `--nohttp`